-The Group's main business segments are (i) manufacture and sales of graphite products worldwide, (ii) manufacture and sales of electronic products, and (iii) design and manufacturing in the United Kingdom.
-Currently, due to the Covid-19 epidemic, the Group's multi-media production and movie making business operations has been suspended until the economic situation is improved and good projects are emerged.
+The Group's businesses segments are (i) manufacture and sales of graphite products worldwide, (ii) manufacture and sales of electronic products, and (iii) design and manufacturing in the United Kingdom (the "UK").

-The Company has been engaged in the manufacture and sales of graphite products worldwide for more than a decade.
+The Company is engaged in the manufacture and sales of graphite products worldwide.
 Graphite is widely used in aerospace, steel, automobile, electric vehicle, battery and lubricant industries.
 On the one hand, as a nonrenewable mineral resource, graphite deposits in the world are limited and diminishing.
 On the other hand, since Andre Geim and Konstantin Novoselov received their Nobel Prize in 2010 for their discovery of the unique properties of graphene, the demand for graphite as a strategic material has been increased.
 Fourteen materials including graphite and rare earth elements are viewed as key materials.

-The Company considers the graphite business as its main development focus for profit growth.
-In 2017, the Company began to build its graphite production lines and a warehouse in Madagascar, Africa, where the Company owns a large amount of graphite ore inventory.
-The graphite production lines of the Company are now fully in operation.
+The Company has graphite production lines and a warehouse in Madagascar, Africa, where the Company owns a large amount of graphite ore.
 The customers include steel mills, lithium battery companies, refractory material companies and users of graphite products in China and around the world.

 The Company's electronic manufacturing services are operated by its wholly-owned subsidiary Axiom Manufacturing Services Limited in the UK ("Axiom").
 Axiom offers comprehensive contract manufacturing services, from design of electronic products to manufacturing, to the medical, national defense, transportation, aerospace, security, maritime and natural gas industries and other sectors.
-The electronic products of contract manufacturing and design are usually labeled with customers' brand names.
+The electronic products of contract manufacturing and design are usually labelled with customers' brand names.
 Axiom's customers are mainly located in the UK.